shameelsadaka/onScreen/README.md

 onScreen
 ========

-A jQuery plugin that does stuff when the matched elements are visible (as inside the viewport)
+onScreen is a jQuery plugin that does stuff when the matched elements are visible (as inside the viewport)

 The plugin works something like this:
 ```JavaScript